 Clinicians have previously noted the negative impacts that certain PAPS signs, such as ptosis, DUES and tight upper eyelid tissue, have on obtaining reliable IOP measurements using GAT.
-In particular, it is difficult to lift a tight lid without applying pressure on the globe in the presence of DUES and no pre-septal fat, which would invalidate the GAT measurement.^{15, 31} Furthermore, literature suggests that PAPS symptoms may also lead to TOS, which has been linked to overestimated IOP measurements.10 TOS was first linked to topical PGA use in 2014 during a case-control study,10 and has since been characterised as a symptom of PAPS.32 However, TOS may be more adequately characterised as a sequela of PAPS, arising from PAPS-associated orbital fat atrophy.
+In particular, it is difficult to lift a tight lid without applying pressure on the globe in the presence of DUES and no pre-septal fat, which would invalidate the GAT measurement.
+Furthermore, literature suggests that PAPS symptoms may also lead to TOS, which has been linked to overestimated IOP measurements.